erfanhajibandeh/geospatial-schedule-interpolator/README.md

 ![Trip Points](images/Trip_Point_Projection1.png)
 ![Trip Point Projection](images/Trip_Point_Projection2.png)

 We calculate the cumulative distance from the start of the LineString to each projected point.
 This distance measurement is crucial for timestamp interpolation.
-Of note, you may need to denoise your data for unwanted trip timestamps such as the beginning of the trip shown below or intersection of looping segments.
+Of note, you may need to denoise your data for unwanted trip timestamps such as the beginning of the trip shown below.
 Also, ensure to convert your timestamps to epoch.

 ![Distance Calculation](images/Distance_Calculation.png)